pwa-builder/pwabuilder-windows-chromium-docs/classic-package.md

 The modern package should have a version greater than the classic package.
 For example, if your modern package is version `2.0.0`, the classic package should be `1.9.0`.

-Be aware that the Store requires that app versions must always start with 1; you cannot have version `0.9.0`, for example.
+Be aware that your app version cannot begin with zero.

+Additionally, app version must contain 3 sections.

+- `0.5.2` - ❌ Invalid, versions cannot start with zero
-Additionally, app versions cannot contain 4 sections.
-For example, version `1.5.2.1` is invalid, because the last section is reserved for Store use.
+- `1.5.2.1` - ❌ Invalid, the 4th section is reserved for Store use
+- `1.5.2` - ✔ Valid

 ## Submitting your app to the Store